Part 1 - Introduction

 Be aware that when moving a page from one URL to another, the search engines will take some time to discover the 301, recognize it, and credit the new page with the rankings and trust of its predecessor.
 This process can be lengthier if search engine spiders rarely visit the given web page, or if the new URL doesn't properly resolve.

-Other options for redirection, like 302s and meta refreshes, are poor substitutes, as they generally will not pass the rankings and search engine value like a 301 redirect will.
-The only time these redirects are good alternatives is if a webmaster purposefully doesn't want to pass link equity from the old page to the new.
+Other options for redirection, like 302s and meta refreshes, are poor substitutes, as they generally will not be indexed by search engines value like a 301 redirect will.
+The only time these redirects are good alternatives is if a webmaster purposefully does not want to pass link equity from the old page to the new.

 Transferring content becomes more complex when an entire site changes its domain or when content moves from one domain to another.
 Due to abuse by spammers and suspicion by the search engines, 301s between domains sometimes require more time to be properly spidered and counted.